giasuddin2548/flutter_bloc_with_clean_architecture/README.md

 # Flutter Bloc Pattern with clean architecture

+> Overview.

+The goal of this package is to make it easy to implement the BLoC Design Pattern (Business Logic Component).

+This design pattern helps to separate presentation from business logic.
+Following the BLoC pattern facilitates testability and reusability.
+This package abstracts reactive aspects of the pattern allowing developers to focus on writing the business logic.
 <p align="center">
 <img src="https://raw.githubusercontent.com/felangel/bloc/master/docs/assets/flutter_bloc_logo_full.png"
   alt="Size Limit comment in pull request about bundle size changes"